DataAccessioner/dafixity/README.md

                                      report
         -h,--help                    This help message

-The logs are written to `logs/dafixity.log`;  the report is written to `logs/dafixity-report.csv`.
+The logs are written to `logs/dafixity-<YYYYMMDDHHmmss>.log`;  the report is written to `logs/dafixity-report-<YYYYMMDDHHmmss>.csv`, where *YYYYMMDDHHmmss* is the date-time stamp of the beginning of the run.

 ## Contributing